garyaiki/dendrites/docs/StreamsWithActors.md

-### Running Akka Stream with Actors
+### Running Akka Streams with Actors

 {% include nav.html %}

-[Actors](http://doc.akka.io/docs/akka/current/scala/actors.html){:target="_blank"} can contain streams, initialize them and use [Actor Supervision](http://doc.akka.io/docs/akka/current/scala/fault-tolerance.html) to define a strategy to Resume, Restart, or Stop the Actor and its stream when the stream returns an error or Escalate error handling to a higher level supervisor.
+[Actors](http://doc.akka.io/docs/akka/current/scala/actors.html){:target="_blank"} can contain streams, initialize them and use [Actor Supervision](http://doc.akka.io/docs/akka/current/scala/fault-tolerance.html) to define a strategy for the Actor and its stream when the stream returns an error.

-[Akka Streams Supervision](http://doc.akka.io/docs/akka/current/scala/stream/stream-error.html#supervision-strategies){:target="_blank"} can Resume a stage, Restart a stage, or Stop the stream.
+[Akka Streams Supervision](http://doc.akka.io/docs/akka/current/scala/stream/stream-error.html#supervision-strategies){:target="_blank"} can Resume or Restart a stage, unbeknown to the Actor, or Stop the stream causing the Actor to supervise.

+Actor/Akka Streams hybrid applications have the benefits of pure Actor applications with less boilerplate.

 <img src="png/RunnableGraph4Actor.png?raw=true" width="60%" />